Weweraq/Route-planner/README.md

 ```

 **Important:** Never commit your API key to version control.
 The `.env` file is included in `.gitignore` to prevent this.

-## Features
-- Plan routes between any locations using Google Maps API
-- Calculate fastest or shortest routes
-- Display traffic information and delays
-- Show estimated arrival times for each waypoint
-- Support for multiple waypoints
-- Import addresses from Excel files

 ## Transferring to Another Machine